Kirksten3/pagespeedhelper/README.md

 results[0]["results"][ONE_OF_GOOGLES_RULES]["impact"]  # impact of rule on pagespeed result results[0]["results"][ONE_OF_GOOGLES_RULES]["summary"] # text explanation of rule result or what could be improved
 ```
+*A note:* Make sure to check if the result had an error, this can be seen further in the bulk results example, and the errors section.

 To get the Page Stats:<br />
 ```